anniigr/MacSystemSnaphot/README.md

 - **Storage scope:** disk values describe the filesystem containing the app's home directory.
 Available space uses `systemFreeSize` and may differ from Finder's estimate of available space including reclaimable storage.
 - **Architecture:** the service queries `hw.optional.arm64` through Darwin rather than relying only on the compiled process architecture.
 - **Error handling:** collection errors are propagated to the ViewModel.
 An unavailable device name uses `Unknown Mac`; unreadable or inconsistent disk information produces an error.
-- **Execution:** collection currently runs synchronously on the main actor.
-No directory scanning or background polling is performed.
+- **Execution:** collection and the small history-file operations run synchronously on the main actor.
+The export dialog is modal.
+No directory scanning or background polling is performed; larger datasets would warrant revisiting this choice.
 - **Derived values:** `availableDiskFraction` computes a value from 0 to 1, returning `nil` for invalid disk inputs.
 It is a computed property and is not included in synthesized Codable output.
 - **Serialization:** history is a JSON array; export is one JSON object.
 Dates use milliseconds since the Unix epoch.
 Both paths share the same codec settings.
 - **History ordering:** new captures are prepended.
 Deduplication preserves the first occurrence of each UUID, then keeps at most ten records; records are not sorted by the wall clock.
 - **Persistence:** internal data is stored at `MacSystemSnapshot/snapshots.json` beneath the sandbox’s Application Support directory, resolved through FileManager.
 Writes use `.atomic`.
 - **Recovery:** a missing history file means an empty history.
 Invalid JSON and other read failures remain visible errors.
 Retry save first reloads unread history and merges it with in-memory captures before writing.
+In-memory captures take priority, and the merged history is still limited to ten records.
 - **Export:** only the user-selected destination is written.
 Canceling the save dialog is treated as cancellation, not an error.
 No persistent access bookmark is needed for a one-time export.